January home sales fall as high mortgage rates, prices freeze out would-be buyers

 The U.S. housing market has been in a sales slump dating back to 2022, when mortgage rates began to climb from pandemic-era lows.
 Sales of previously occupied U.S. homes fell last year to their lowest level in nearly 30 years.

-The average rate on a 30-year mortgage briefly fell to a 2-year low last September, but has been mostly hovering around 7% this year.
+The average rate on a 30-year mortgage briefly fell to a 2-year low last September, but has been mostly hovering around 7% this year, according to mortgage buyer Freddie Mac.
 That’s more than double the 2.65% record low the average rate hit a little over four years ago.

+While mortgage rates have been easing in recent weeks, the decline hasn’t been enough to change the affordability equation for many prospective home shoppers.

+Home loan applications fell 5.5% last week from the previous week to the lowest level since the start of the year, according to the Mortgage Bankers Association.

 Rising home prices and elevated mortgage rates, which can add hundreds of dollars a month in costs for borrowers, have kept many prospective home shoppers on the sidelines, especially first-time buyers who don’t have equity from an existing home to put toward a new home purchase.
 They accounted for 28% of all homes sold last month, matching the share in January 2024, but down from 31% in December.
 The annual share of first-time buyers fell last year to a record-low 24%.
 It’s been 40% historically.